Skip to main content

 Conditional Admission

-• We will cover important details regarding your admission to Olds College of Agriculture & Technology, and all from the comfort of your own home.
+• Mark your calendar to attend an Admitted Student Webinar (approximately 1 hour).
+We will spend some quality time covering important details regarding your admission to Olds College of Agriculture & Technology, and all from the comfort of your own home.
 A recording is also available on our orientation page.

 Admitted Student Webinars